AndreiPos/Messaging-App-React/README.md

 **Coding Techniques:**

 Creating an index.js file to simplify component imports and improve code flexibility.\
-Using the Block Element Modifier (BEM) Methodology to enhance CSS maintainability.
-Example: "channel-search__input__icon".\
+Using the Block Element Modifier (BEM) Methodology to enhance CSS maintainability.\
 Utilizing the "?" (if) and ":" (else) syntax for conditional statements to improve readability.\
 Leveraging "rafce" from the ES7 React Native snippets to generate boilerplate code for components.\
 Using the "&&" operator to conditionally render content based on a condition.\